 VMware encourages you to fulfill your civic responsibilities by Voting and serving Jury Duty.

-As a VMware employee, you will receive your regular base pay for time spent in jury service.
+As a VMware employee/intern, you will receive your regular base pay for time spent in jury service.
 For non-exempt (hourly) employees, Jury Duty time does not count as “hours worked” for overtime calculations.

 Scheduling Jury Duty